-The Group continuously seeks out and assures investment decisions that are aligned with both core corporate strategy of the company as well as the greater core corporate values of integrity, excellence, teamwork and belief in people.
-The Group believes that by continuously upholding due diligence in looking and undertaking new investments the Company then is able to achieve greater levels of economic impact, realizing step by step the Group's vision of contributing to the sustainable development of the country's economy.
+The Group continuously seeks out and ensures investment decisions that are aligned not only with the core corporate strategy of the Company but also with its overarching values of integrity, excellence, teamwork, and belief in people.
+We believe that through consistent and deliberate due diligence in identifying and undertaking new investments, the Company is able to generate meaningful economic impact-realizing, step-by-step, our vision of contributing to the sustainable development of the Philippine economy.